-With the change in seasons, snow melt and the onset of spring rain, some home buyers who had recently purchased their property during the winter months have come to discover, to their surprise, that their basement leaks or worse, floods.
-Nothing is more disappointing, frustrating and disruptive than having a basement leak or flood, especially when the buyer relied upon a seller’s statements concerning a home’s condition and a home inspection.
+With the change in seasons, snow melt and the onset of spring rain, some home buyers who recently purchased their property during the winter months have come to discover, to their surprise, that their basement leaks or worse, floods.
+Nothing is more disappointing, frustrating and disruptive than having a basement leak or flood, especially when the buyer relies upon a seller’s statements concerning a home’s condition and a home inspection.
 They relied upon their seller’s representations that the seller had no knowledge of basement water problems.
 In almost all cases, had the buyers known of existing water problems, they would not have written an offer on their home.

-With very few exceptions, Michigan real estate law requires that a home seller must, in good faith, provide a complete disclosure of their home’s condition to prospective purchasers prior to selling the property.
+With very few exceptions, Michigan real estate law requires that a home seller must, in good faith, provide a complete disclosure of their home’s condition to prospective purchasers before selling the property.
 Sellers are not liable for errors in the disclosure statement which are not within their personal knowledge.
 But when they know of a current water problem or had a former water issue, they had better disclose this fact to their buyer.
-Yet there still are sellers who think they can get away with misleading their buyer and it’s this misguided attitude that continues to contribute to my job security.
+Yet there still are sellers who think they can get away with misleading their buyers and it’s this misguided attitude that continues to contribute to my job security.

-Rescission.
 In both instances where a seller has been found to misrepresent or intentionally mislead the seller by hiding or concealing water damage, Michigan courts allow a buyer to rescind or cancel the entire purchase transaction.
 This can come months after the buyer has moved into their home.
 The purchaser of the home is permitted to transfer the property to the seller, and the seller must return the purchase price, plus interest.

-Triple Damages.
 Buyers don’t have to actually rescind the transaction.
 They can sue for their money damages if they elect to remain in their home.
 Damages can include the cost to remove the material that concealed an offending leak, as well as the costs for repairs and restoration needed to stop the leak in the future.
 In cases of fraud, sellers are responsible for triple the damages.
 For example, a $10,000 problem can cost a deceitful home seller $30,000.